 There is nothing wrong with having downtime now and then, but a company hires people to provide results.
 If a reduced level of productivity exists for a while, this will have a clear and potentially catastrophic impact on revenue.

-You don’t need to keep an eye on every aspect of a team’s day to boost productivity (for example, monitored rest breaks are old news now).
+You don’t need to keep an eye on every aspect of a team’s day to day operations to boost productivity (for example, monitored rest breaks are old news now).
 Still, you do need to make sure that an organisation knows how to be effective.
 This helped along the road to optimum effectiveness as much as possible.

 Essentially, a company must ensure that it enables high productivity.